kyunode/kyunode.github.io.jekyll/_posts/2021-01-18-selagitayang-kumoko.md

 ---
 title: "SelagiTayang: So I'm a Spider, So What?"
 author: Qauland
-summary: "Tulisan singkat terhadap seri animasi So I'm a Spider, So What?"
+description: "Tulisan singkat terhadap seri animasi So I'm a Spider, So What?"
 last_modified_at: 2022-02-02
 ---